radon-h2020/radon-demonstrator/labs/gmt.md

 ## If something fails

-If you got stuck, the example application has already been modelled in the service templates section called `ServerlessToDoListAPITestingExample`.
+If you got stuck, the example application has already been modelled in the service templates section called `ServerlessToDoListAPI`.

 ---